 5. Include your contact details

 When you design your invoice with an easy invoice generator, be sure to include your name, address, phone and email.
 Because of that the person who received the invoice can reach you easier.

 This is especially important if your invoice goes to a person you’ve never contacted before (e.g the accountant for a business).

 6. Keep track of your invoices

 As a freelancer, you probably have lots of clients.
-It’s crucial to organise your invoices, monitor them and be accurate.
+It’s crucial to organize your invoices, monitor them, and be accurate.
 Keep track of your payments and number every invoice.
 You will see which clients have passed the due date.

 7. Back up everything

 Imagine your hard work is gone with the wind, and you haven’t stored any important data.
 Nightmare, isn’t it?

 Sadly, this happened to me, but I learned a great lesson in a harder way.
 I was so nervous that I didn’t sleep for several days.
 I tried and failed to get it back.

 When you do a regular backup, you will save yourself any trouble.
 Save all of your invoices.
 Even if a disaster happens, you will know which clients have been billed, and which have not.